 Unless you make mental health a priority, the issues that ail you will only get worse.
 How do you do that?
 Well, along with getting help if you need it, you focus on the fundamentals to the exclusion of everything else.

 Everything else is fluff.

 Consistency on the fundamentals matters: exercise, eating right, meditation, gratitude, me time, etc. These are the things that, when you do them consistently, give you the energy to show up wholeheartedly in the rest of your life.

 Focusing on the fundamentals also builds motivation.
 It’ll reflect in your work, your relationships and your demeanour.
-In short, you’ll be a happier and more grounded human.
+Over time, you’ll be a happier and more grounded human.